FrediiOnyango/js_basics/IntroToJs/README.md

 Display the Result:

 Use alert() to show a message to the user that includes their name and the calculated year of birth.

+## Control Structures and Basic Functions

+###  Practice Exercises

+#### Exercise 1: Conditional Logic Practice

+Write a script to check if a number is positive, negative, or zero and print an appropriate message to the console.

+Steps:
+1. Declare a variable named `number` and initialize it with a value.
+2. Use an `if` statement to check if the number is greater than 0.
+If true, print "[number] is positive" to the console.
+3. Use an `else if` statement to check if the number is less than 0.
+If true, print "[number] is negative" to the console.
+4. Use an `else` statement to handle the case where the number is 0.
+Print "[number] is zero" to the console.

+#### Exercise 2: Looping Through Numbers
+Use a for loop to print numbers 1 through 10 to the console.

+Steps:
+1. Use a `for` loop with an initial value of 1, a condition that continues the loop while the value is less than or equal to 10, and an increment expression that increases the value by 1 each loop iteration.
+2. Inside the loop, use `console.log()` to print the current value of the loop counter.

+#### Exercise 3: Basic Function Creation
+Write a function that takes two numbers as parameters and returns their sum.

+Steps:
+1. Declare a function named `sum` that takes two parameters, `num1` and `num2`.
+2. Inside the function, return the sum of `num1` and `num2`.
+3. After the function declaration, call the function with two numbers as arguments and store the result in a variable.
+4. Use `console.log()` to print the result to the console.